o3de/o3de.org/content/docs/userguide/components/videoplayback-bink.md

 ## Lua Bindings for Video Playback Bink {#component-videoplayback-bink-lua}

-You can use Lua bindings to interact programmatically with video playback components that you’ve placed in your scene\.
+You can use Lua bindings to interact programmatically with video playback components that you've placed in your scene\.
 Lua provides a way to establish complex logic for playing, pausing, and stopping videos\.

 ### Global Functions {#component-videoplayback-bink-lua-global}